Probiotics are made up of yeast and live bacteria which are beneficial for our health, especially for the digestive system.

 Although more research is needed to determine which probiotics are best for some health problems good bacteria is helpful in preventing and treating the following gut problems:

 Those suffering from irritable bowel syndrome might experience constipation, diarrhea, or both.
 Probiotics can assist these individuals by easing bloating and regulating bowel movements.

 Inflammatory Bowel Disease (IBD)

-Probiotics can help individuals who undergo ulcerative colitis surgery in which majority of their colon is removed, which results in the lining getting inflamed and irritated in some cases.
+Probiotics can help individuals who undergo ulcerative colitis surgery in which a majority of their colon is removed, which results in the lining getting inflamed and irritated in some cases.
 This is known as pouchitis.
-Numerous studies have indicated that probiotics helps in preventing this.
+Numerous studies have indicated that probiotics help in preventing this.
 They can also aid in preventing ulcerative colitis.

 It has been found that probiotics can aid in shortening diarrhea attacks in kids.